Electromagnetic Couplings of Dark Domain Walls

-The membranes considered in \cite{Kaloper:2025goq,Kaloper:2025wgn,Kaloper:2025upu} can easily satisfy both this bound and the limits derived from the absence of observation of nucleations in strong electromagnetic fields, while still coupling nontrivially to electromagnetism via the Maxwell--Chern--Simons term in (\ref{cantra}).
+The membranes considered in \cite{Kaloper:2025goq,Kaloper:2025wgn,Kaloper:2025upu} can easily satisfy both this bound and the limits derived from the absence of nucleations in strong electromagnetic fields, while still coupling nontrivially to electromagnetism via the Maxwell--Chern--Simons term in (\ref{cantra}).
 This is particularly intriguing in light of claims that weak optical activity might have been observed \cite{Komatsu:2022nvu}, at the level of, roughly, \be \Delta \vartheta \sim 10^{-3}\,{\rm radians} \, , \ee based on CMB polarization surveys.
-Effects with magnitude of Eq. (\ref{variations}) might easily arise from electromagnetic interactions with an evanescent dark-energy domain wall, with an electromagnetic Chern-Simons coupling controlled by $\zeta{\cal Q}/(3{\cal M}^2)\sim{\rm few}\times10^{-3}$.
-Since the CMB frequencies are below the cutoff of the discretely evanescent dark energy ${\cal M} \sim {\rm milli\!-\!eV}$, our description of optical activity is consistent.
+Such effects may easily arise from electromagnetic interactions with an evanescent dark-energy domain wall, with an electromagnetic Chern-Simons coupling $\zeta{\cal Q}/(6{\cal M}^2)\sim{\rm few}\times10^{-3}$.
+Note that in our cases the optical activity arises purely due to the topological features of the dark sector gauge theories, without requiring ultralight axions, distinguishing it from standard realizations in the literature \cite{Huang:1985tt,Harari:1992ea,Ferreira:2023jbu,Takahashi:2020tqv,Kitajima:2023kzu,Nakai:2023zdr}.
 In the discretely evanescent dark-energy scenario, this would also be accompanied by an ${\cal O}(1)$ jump in the dark-energy density at low redshift.
 These coincidences merit further scrutiny.

-.75cm
+.5cm

 {\bf Acknowledgments}: We thank G. D'Amico and A. Westphal for discussions.
 This research was supported in part by the DOE Grant DE-SC0009999.